Pins and Needles

 Lockdown

-We first saw legally enforced stay at home orders in our News Bulletins, when people in the Chinese city of Wuhan, where the virus was first discovered, had their doors welded shut to keep them in.
+We first saw legally enforced stay at home orders in our News bulletins, when people in the Chinese city of Wuhan, where the virus was first discovered, had their doors welded shut to keep them in.
 This was followed quite soon with footage of deserted Italian cities, and people forced to stay inside their homes.
 Little did we know!
 We are completely acclimatised to “lockdown” now, even though it has become very politicised, and may never be used in Australia again.

 Lockdown Light (Lite)